krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 described in {{QUIC-HTTP}}.
 For a full description of HTTP/2, see {{!RFC7540}}.
 The description of HPACK is {{!RFC7541}}.

-# QPACK overview
+# QCRAM overview

 Readers may wish to refer to {{!RFC7540}} Section 1.4 to review HPACK terminology, and {{QUIC-HTTP}}, Sections 4 on "HTTP over QUIC stream mapping" and 4.2.1 on "Header Compression".

-This draft extends HPACK and the HTTP over QUIC mapping with the *option* to avoid HoL blocking, in a backward compatible fashion.
-QPACK strives to solve HoL blocking in the simplest way possible.
-To that end, the mechanisms QPACK defines are largely at the granularity of header blocks, as opposed to individual header field representations.
+This draft extends HPACK and the HTTP over QUIC mapping with the option to avoid HoL blocking.
+QCRAM is intended to be a relatively non-intrusive extension to HPACK, an implementation should be easily shared within stacks supporting both HTTP/2 and HTTP over QUIC.
+For full performance, QCRAM requires QUIC specific mechanisms that leverage tight integration between transport and HTTP layers, as will be described in Section 2.2.1.

 ## Example of HoL blocking